jatinchowdhury18/R-Solver/README.md

 The format for the input netlists can be seen in the example netlists provided in the `netlists/` directory.
 One important thing to note, is that all resistors must be given a 2-character label, e.g. 'Ra'.
+Remember that voltage sources are defined with the "positive" node first.